assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 #### Jérémy Dufraisse has joined us

-New to web development and passionate about it, Jeremy joins the SemApps team, aiming to get more involved, especially in programming this software's code.
+New to web development and passionate about cooperation in all domains, Jeremy joins the SemApps team, aiming to get more involved, especially in programming this software's code.
-Member of the Colibris core team in Lorient, he's already working on The Paths of Transition's platform v.0, one of SemApps ecosystem's projects.
+Member of the Colibris core team in Lorient, he's already working on the first version of the Paths of Transition's platform, one of SemApps ecosystem's projects.

 #### Work on governance

-By implementing the principles of election by consent, SemApps team was not only able to define several roles, regarding to the effective needs of its organization, but also to fill the roles according to the competencies that were identified.
+By implementing the principles of "election by consent", the SemApps team was not only able to define several roles, regarding to the effective needs of its organization, but also to fill the roles according to the competencies that were identified.

 Among the 13 roles that came out, the following ones deserve a particular attention :
-* Onboarding / Inclusion / Welcoming role - Gabriel HENRY : gabriel.henry@lilo.org
+* Onboarding / Inclusion / Welcoming role - Gabriel HENRY
 * Technical partnership / Interoperability role : Simon LOUVET
 * Communication role : Pierre BOUVIER-MULLER
 * Information gardening/Informational heritage role : Guillaume ROUYER